sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_internet_explorer_clean
 - create ticket for internet explorer clean
+- need to create ticket for internet explorer clean
 - internet explorer clean up not solved so need to create ticket
 - clean up history in internet explorer not resolved
 - browser history in internet explorer solution not satisfied